CyVerse-learning-materials/kallisto_tutorial/step2.rst

        - For FASTQ Files (Read 2) choose all 18 files ending labeled R2 (e.g.
          *SRR1761506_R2_001.fastq.gz_fp.trimmed.fastq.gz*)

-  6. If desired adjust the k-mer length (See |Kallisto paper| for recommendations);
+  6. If desired adjust the bootstrap value (See |Kallisto paper| for recommendations); Click 'Next' to continue.

      .. admonition:: Sample data

-        We will use the default.
+        We will use 25.

-  7. If desired adjust the bootstrap value (See |Kallisto paper| for recommendations);
+  7. If desired adjust the resources required and/or click 'Next.'

      .. admonition:: Sample data

-        We will use 25.
+       For the sample data, we will not specify resources.

-  8. Click 'Launch Analyses' to start the job.
-Click on the Analyses button to monitor the job and results.
+  8. Finally click 'Launch Analyses' to start the job.
+Click on the Analyses menu to monitor the job and results.

 **Output/Results**

-Kallisto jobs will generate and index file and 3 output files per read / read-
+Kallisto jobs will generate and index file and 3 output files per read / read-pair:
-pair:

 .. list-table::
     :header-rows: 1